james-m-gilbert/r3tam-docs/_sources/tutorials/running_shasta_standalone.md

 The scripts generally include four important components:
   1. Package/module imports
   2. Initialization
-  3. Advancing through the simulation
+  3. Run the model - advancing through the simulation
   4. Finalizing and reviewing results

 The following sections review how the contents of `shasta_stanadlone_example01.py` address each of these.